Bomboloni Italian Donuts + Video

 - Large bowl, plus baking sheets lined with parchment paper for both rises

 - Round biscuit/donut cutter – It should be at least 3 ½ inches in diameter, without the extra cutout in the center.

 - Fine mesh strainer or slotted spoon for fishing the bomboloni out of the hot oil

 - A piping bag makes the job of filling the pastries so much easier!

 The best way to transfer the risen dough to the hot oil is by cutting the parchment paper around each donut.

-You can then lift the parchment squares under each individual donut, carefully flip to place the donut in the oil, and then remove the parchment paper.
+You can then lift the parchment squares under each individual Italian donut, carefully flip them into the oil, then remove the parchment paper.
 Low mess and low stress!